frankwei98/wechat-waifu-bot/README.md

 > python bot.py

-3. Send keyword,end with `.waifu` to your bot, the bot will reply with waifu images
+3. Send keyword(s) to your bot,end with `.waifu`, the bot will reply with waifu images

 ## Contributing